On December of 2016, I challenged myself with exercising more in 2017. My objective was to run 365 miles by the end of the year.

 It’s almost the end of 2017, and I’m happy to report that I’m on track to complete the 365 miles.

-If you're not wrapping up any of your 2017 goals by now, GOOD there is some room for improvement next year.
+If you're not wrapping up any of your 2017 goals by now, there is always room for improvement next year.
 Here are some suggestions to help you take a goal from just another New Year's resolution that fell flat, to actually meeting your goals in 2018.

 Have you ever planned, tracked, and executed a New Year’s year resolution to completion?
 If not, consider limiting your new resolutions to only one small win.